 I can’t stress this enough: Email promotions are the hidden gem of this rewards card.
 Southwest is good about sending regular promotions with opportunities to earn bonus points.
 For example, in the past, Southwest has offered 10,000 points — up to 50,000 total points — for each friend you refer who gets a Southwest Rapid Rewards credit card.

 Remember, you enjoy 2X points by booking your hotel and rental car with any Southwest Rapid Rewards partner, including Hyatt and Marriott, among others.
 You’ll also earn 2X points for each dollar you spend on local transit and commuting, as well as on internet, cable, phone and select streaming services.

 Shop using Southwest’s bonus partners

 Use the Rapid Rewards shopping portal to shop at your choice of over 1,100 stores and earn bonus points on your purchases.
 Stores include Macy’s, Apple and Home Depot.

 Alternative Southwest cards

 The low $69 annual fee for the Southwest Rapid Rewards Plus card is more than offset by the savings the card delivers.
-Nevertheless, Southwest offers higher-tier cards with more generous bonus offers and a faster track to A-list status.
+Nevertheless, Southwest offers higher-tier cards with more generous rewards earnings and a faster track to elite status.

-I’m strongly considering signing up for the Southwest Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus (after spending $5,000 on purchases in the first three months) and 9,000 anniversary points each year.
-Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year, $75 annually in Southwest travel credit and a 20 percent rebate on inflight purchases, like drinks and WiFi.
+I’m strongly considering signing up for the Southwest® Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus after spending $5,000 on purchases in the first three months.
+It also offers 9,000 anniversary points each year after you renew your card and pay the $199 annual fee.

 The bottom line